DP-300: Administering Microsoft Azure SQL Solutions (DBA)

 Lastly for Azure SQL Database, we will look at how to Automate tasks and Perform backup and restore a database by using database tools, Recommend an HADR strategy for a data platform solution, and more about Performing Administration by Using T-SQL.

 In the second part of the course, we will turn to Virtual Machines and Managed Instances and those features which are not available in Azure SQL Database.
 We will start by configuring them and access them, either in SSMS or using a Remote Desktop Connection.
-Then we’ll look at strategies for Upgrading SQL Server, configure database authentication, and filegroups.
+Then we’ll look at strategies for configuring database authentication, and filegroups.

 We’ll Evaluate and implement an alert and notification strategy, Identify performance-related issues using tools we couldn’t use in Azure SQL Database, and Create scheduled tasks.
 Finally, we’ll Perform backup and restore a database in Virtual Machines by using database tools, and Recommend, test and configure High Availability and Disaster Recovery strategies.